Career Timeline of Tom Homan: Major Achievements and Milestones

 How Tom Homan built a successful career.
 Explore key moments that defined the journey.

 Thomas Douglas Homan is an American law enforcement officer and political commentator.
 He served as acting director of U.S. Immigration and Customs Enforcement (ICE) from January 2017 to June 2018.
-In November 2024, president-elect Donald Trump designated Homan as "border czar", whose official title is White House Executive Associate Director of Enforcement and Removal Operations, during Trump's second presidency.
+In November 2024, President-elect Donald Trump designated Homan as "border czar," with the official title of White House Executive Associate Director of Enforcement and Removal Operations, during Trump's hypothetical second presidency.

-In 1983, Thomas Homan became a police officer in West Carthage.
+In 1983, Homan became a police officer in West Carthage, marking the start of his law enforcement career.

 1984: Joined US Immigration and Naturalization Service

-In 1984, Thomas Homan joined the US Immigration and Naturalization Service and served as a United States Border Patrol agent, investigator, and supervisor for 30 years.
+In 1984, Homan joined the US Immigration and Naturalization Service and served as a United States Border Patrol agent, investigator, and supervisor over a 30-year career.

-In 2013, President Barack Obama appointed Homan as Immigration and Customs Enforcement's executive associate director of enforcement and removal operations.
+In 2013, Homan was appointed by President Barack Obama as Immigration and Customs Enforcement's executive associate director of enforcement and removal operations.

 January 30, 2017: Appointed Acting ICE Director

-On January 30, 2017, President Donald Trump appointed Homan as acting director of ICE.
+On January 30, 2017, President Donald Trump appointed Homan as acting director of ICE, replacing Daniel Ragsdale.

-In May 2017, Homan announced that ICE had arrested 41,319 people between Inauguration Day and the end of April, which was a 38% increase from the same period the year before.
+In May 2017, Homan announced that ICE had arrested 41,319 people between Inauguration Day and the end of April, marking a 38% increase from the previous year.

 November 14, 2017: Nominated for ICE Director

-On November 14, 2017, Donald Trump nominated Homan for ICE director.
+On November 14, 2017, President Trump nominated Homan for the position of ICE director.

-In June 2018, Thomas Homan retired from his position as acting ICE director.
+In June 2018, Homan retired from his position as acting ICE director.

-On June 29, 2018, Thomas Homan's service as acting director of U.S. Immigration and Customs Enforcement (ICE) concluded.
+On June 29, 2018, Thomas Homan's tenure as acting director of U.S. Immigration and Customs Enforcement (ICE) came to an end.

-After 2018, Homan began contributing to Fox News as a commentator.
+After his time in government, Homan began contributing to Fox News as a commentator in 2018.

 In March 2020, Homan published "Defend the Border and Save Lives: Solving Our Most Important Humanitarian and Security Crisis".